swaroopdebora/djangoBookOnlineshopping/README.md

 ## Technologies Used
+#### HTML, CSS, BootStrap
+#### Plain Javascript

-The project used BootStrap theme to have reusable CSS styling and make the site responsive.
+#### The project used BootStrap theme to have reusable CSS styling and make the site responsive.
-Icons / Images were taken from Font-Awesome website Styling was taken from Google fonts
+#### Icons / Images were taken from Font-Awesome website
+#### Styling was taken from Google fonts
-Used Python for business logic implementatin django framework to speedup development and use standaized features like allauth SQL lite for DB asgiref==3.2.10 dj-database-url==0.5.0
+#### Used Python for business logic implementatin
+#### django framework (Django==3.1.1) to speedup development and use standaized features like allauth (django-allauth==0.42.0) to have a robust built-in authentication system for users, SQL lite for DB
-Django==3.1.1
-django-allauth==0.42.0
+#### asgiref==3.2.10
+#### dj-database-url==0.5.0
-django-countries - to A country field for Django models that provides all ISO 3166-1 countries as choices django-crispy-forms - to have DRY Django forms gunicorn -  a Python WSGI HTTP Server for UNIX oauthlib - OAuthLib is a framework which implements the logic of OAuth1 or OAuth2 without assuming a specific HTTP request object or web framework.
+#### django-countries - to A country field for Django models that provides all ISO 3166-1 countries as choices
+#### django-crispy-forms - to have DRY Django forms
+#### SQL lite - SQLite in combination with Python's sqlite3 interface.
+SQLite is a single file relational database bundled with most standard Python installs.
+#### WhiteNoise - WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
+#### gunicorn - Python Web Server Gateway Interface (WSGI) HTTP server.
+#### psycopg2-binary - binary package is a practical choice for development and testing
-Python Imaging Library -  support for opening, manipulating, and saving many different image file formats. psycopg2-binary, python3-openid -  Python packages to support use of the OpenID decentralized identity system in your application, update to Python 3. pytz -This library allows accurate and cross platform timezone calculations requests-oauthlib -  libraries to provide an easy-to-use Python interface for building OAuth1 and OAuth2 clients. sqlparse - It provides support for parsing, splitting and formatting SQL statements. stripe - The Stripe Python library provides convenient access to the Stripe API from applications written in the Python language. whitenoise -It's designed to work with a CDN for high-traffic sites so you don't have to sacrifice performance to benefit from simplicity.
+#### Python Imaging Library -  support for opening, manipulating, and saving many different image file formats.
+#### psycopg2-binary, python3-openid -  Python packages to support use of the OpenID decentralized identity system in your application, update to Python 3.
+#### pytz -This library allows accurate and cross platform timezone calculations
+#### requests-oauthlib -  libraries to provide an easy-to-use Python interface for building OAuth1 and OAuth2 clients.
+#### sqlparse - It provides support for parsing, splitting and formatting SQL statements.
+#### stripe - The Stripe Python library provides convenient access to the Stripe API from applications written in the Python language.

 ## Testing